electron/governance/wg-community-safety/slack-access.md

 All members of the Administrative Working Group shall be granted the "Owner" role in Slack.

-Certain members of the Infrastructure Working Group can be granted the "Owner" role in Slack, current infra owners are listed below.
+Certain members of the Infrastructure Working Group can be granted the "Owner" role in Slack.
 Adding members of the Infrastructure Working Group as owners requires a vote from the Administrative Working Group.

+Current infra owners are listed below:

 | Name | Slack Handle | Date Granted |
 |------|-----------------|--------------|